faraz2079/FlexiMove-Swift/README.md

 **For running the Frontend:**
-1. Navigate to the Frontend Folder:
+1. Navigate to the Frontend Folder: `cd fleximove-frontend`
-`cd fleximove-frontend`

-2. Install Dependencies:
+2. Install Dependencies: `npm install`
-`npm install`

-3.Start the Frontend Service:
+3. Start the Frontend Service:  `npm start`
-`npm start`

 - The Frontend then will be available on http://localhost:4200/